Frequently Asked Questions

 Is there food on the train?

 Light concessions are available on the train in all cars.
 Adult and regular beverages are also available.
 Nickel Plate Express uses locally owned businesses to provide snacks for passengers.
 Outside food is allowed on the train for small children.

 Restrooms are available on the train!
 However, passengers are strongly encouraged to use the brand-new restrooms in the Atlanta community center before boarding the train.

 Are the cars handicap accessible?

 Unfortunately, cars are not handicap accessible at this time.
 Nickel Plate Express is working to make a train car handicap accessible for late 2019, early 2020.

 Where are the seats located?

-Seats in our passenger cars are located on the second floor!
+Seats in all of our passenger cars are located on the second floor!
 Passengers will climb a small flight of stairs to reach their seats.
 Be advised the staircase is narrow.

 Are pets allowed on the train?

-Unfortunately, pets are not allowed on the train.
+Unfortunately, pets are not allowed on the train due to potential allergies and comfort of other passengers.
 However, service dogs are permitted in compliance with ADA.
 All service dogs should have registration tags.